 Challenge.
 Reuse the oldest KNIME workflow available in today’s current KNIME version

+The Experiment.
 So how do you test backward compatibility?
 The KNIME commitment to backward compatibility is very clear.
 As a part of the KNIME integration and quality testing process, old versions of workflows all the way back to 2006 are fully integrated into the testing and QA process to ensure backward compatibility.
 But how do we TEST that ourselves?
 By finding an extremely old KNIME workflow that WE can look at!

 In talking with the KNIME founders, the oldest exported workflow was surfaced by Bernd Wiswedel, CTO at KNIME and one who arguably wrote the first line of KNIME code (and definitely still understands it).